Bookmarks tagged with #php.

 Handling Plugins In PHP

 A common problem that developers face when building applications is how to allow the application to be “plug-able” at runtime.
-Meaning, to allow non-core code to modify the way an application is processed at runtime.
+Meaning, to allow non-core code to modify the way an application is proc

 Saved